The Exorcist: 10 creepy details from the scariest movie ever made

 "I tied her hands behind her back.
 And she would do the dubbing a line at a time, and often she would ask for more booze and more cigarettes,'" the director said.
 "What would happen to her voice is you sometimes hear a wheezing sound in addition to the words.
 That came out of her throat.

 "You've experienced that when you've had a cold, and you have a sore throat and with the cough medicine, your throat will make several different pitches at the same time.
 That's what happened with her."

-It was a brutal experience for McCambridge, however.
-“She’d come off a take and then go to a couch in the back where these two priests were and she would collapse in their arms and burst into tears,” Friedkin said.
+It was a harrowing experience for McCambridge, however.
+"She'd come off a take and then go to a couch in the back where these two priests were and she would collapse in their arms and burst into tears," Friedkin said.

 Playing the demon pulled up some long-buried ones within herself.

 9.)
 Does Friedkin think the set was cursed?